finos/a11y-theme-builder/docs/guides/create-a-design-system.md

 ## Organisms

 The organisms in Theme Builder today are just a taste for what could be imagined and further developed by the community.
-Organisms are built from components to achieve a richer experience for the end user.
-Currently Theme Builder allows you to provide values to Hero organism settings which will affect their font size and spacing.
-It also allows you to preview a variety of Heros using these values.
+Organisms are built from atom and molecule components to achieve a richer experience for the end user.
+Currently Theme Builder allows you to provide values to hero organism settings which will affect a hero's font size and spacing.
+It also allows you to preview a variety of heroes using these values.

 ## Components

 The Components tab in Theme Builder is similar to the molecules section in that the components that comprise this part of the application are the most popular widgets used in web and mobile applications.
 However, this section is meant only to reflect the values that have already been chosen and does not allow you to further configure the design system.
-Here you'll be able to see many of the color and typography settings that have been specified as well as displaying the wide array of components in isolation, reflecting their current settings, against a variety of backgrounds.
+Here you'll be able to see many of the color and typography settings that have been specified as well as displaying the wide array of components in isolation, reflecting their current settings against a variety of backgrounds.
 As an example, you'll be able to see what small and large buttons, with and without icons, will look like with their current padding, border, bevels and elevation settings against the default background color as well as black and white background colors.

 ## Preview

-> Currently under construction
+> Coming soon...

 Where the Components tab showed components in isolation, the Preview tab is meant to collect a large number of these components together and display them in a page much like any number of applications may do.
 To see them in their natural habitat, so to speak.
 You'll see widgets like buttons, radio buttons and checkboxes in forms amongst a hero and some paragraphs with proper typography and spacing.
 As the number of molecules and organisms expand over time and the industry adopts new interaction patterns, so should our Preview.

 ## Code

-The Code tab will collect all of the styling rules that have been generated by the tool in response to the values that you have set in the atoms and molecule sections of the design system.
-Here you'll be able to see the base CSS variables as well as the CSS overlays that pertain to mobile and each of the selected accessibility layers.
+The Code tab will collect all of the styling rules that have been generated by the tool in response to the values that you have set in the atom, molecule and organism sections of the design system.
+Here you'll be able to see the root CSS variables as well as the CSS overlays that pertain to mobile and each of the selected accessibility layers.
 To export these values, you'll be able to copy these to your clipboard or download them into files which can then be imported into other tooling.